 To help remember which is which, think of the main Outlook window as Windows Explorer.
 When you work with items in this window, you'll use Explorer.

-When you want to use the macro with either open or selected items, you can use this function to determine if the item is open or selected.
+When you want to use the macro with both open or selected items, you'll use this function to determine if the item is open or selected.
 You'll call the function in your code in this manner:

 Set objItem = GetCurrentItem()